pedrofolim/devbox/howtos/howto.update_osx_10_8_5.md

 My computer (Macbook Retina) came with OS X 10.8.3 pre-installed, and OS X 10.8.5 is the latest available.

 To install the update for OS X 10.8.5, you can use *App Store* or you can manually download this, and install this yourself.
-I prefer to manually install, as it puts the control in the hands of the user, and saves me time to download gigabytes should I ever need to install this again.
+I prefer to manually install the update, as it puts the control in the hands of the user, and saves me time to download gigabytes should I ever need to install this again.

 ## Assumptions